Easton97-Jens/ngx_waf_ipv64_block_script/README.md

 **Technical Overview**
 This script automates the retrieval and processing of IP blocklists provided by [ipv64.net](https://ipv64.net/).
 These blocklists include known malicious, abusive, or unwanted IP addresses (e.g., Spamhaus, TOR exit nodes, botnets, or country-specific IP ranges).

-The script automatically downloads the lists, filters and cleans the entries, removes duplicates and overlapping networks, and saves the final addresses as separate **IPv4** and **IPv6** files.
+The script automatically downloads the lists, filters and cleans the entries, removes duplicates and overlapping networks, and saves the final addresses as separate **IPv4** files.
 These lists are then automatically copied to the directory of a **self-compiled NGINX Web Application Firewall (ngx_waf)**.

 Finally, the self-compiled NGINX web server is reloaded to ensure the current blocklists are in use.